-The Trustees expect to completed the purchase of a property in Church Street early April 2019 and facilitated by a small private loan from the vendor have set aside sufficient funds.
-The Trustees expect to repay the loan (with interest) within the next three years and acknowledge this will have a temporary limiting effect on funds available to support the Trust's other objectives.
+The Trustees completed the purchase of a property in Church Street in early April 2019 and facilitated by a small private loan from the vendor have set aside sufficient funds.
+The vendor has since gifted the outstanding balance of the loan to the Trust thus freeing up further funds to support the Trust's other objectives.